 I really appreciate the quality of technology for both BetterHelp's website and app — they are easy-to-use, look great, and make finding information, payments, and changes to my account straightforward.

 As for the effectiveness of BetterHelp, it is fair to apply all the research that concludes that counseling helps people, as my experience with online counseling is so similar to face-to-face sessions.

 There is a study by researchers at the University of California, Berkeley, found that online therapy is just as effective as in-person traditional counseling:

 The question is not whether BetterHelp or other online therapy sites are “worth it” — but rather whether counseling and mental health services overall are worth it.

 As troves of research has found, the answer is: yes.

 A recent study published in Translational Psychiatry found that not only does cognitive behavioral therapy change a client's life, it changes their brain.
 A Forbes journalist summarized it like this:

-The study in Translational Psychiatry, which suggests that people who have cognitive behavior therapy (CBT) have measurable changes in the way certain regions of the brain are connected.
+The study in Translational Psychiatry, suggests that people who have cognitive behavioral therapy (CBT) have measurable changes in the way certain regions of the brain are connected.
 Given what we already know, this isn’t so surprising in and of itself, but the results are noteworthy because the participants had more serious mental health issues than are usually the subject of CBT studies.
 This is the latest in a growing body of evidence suggesting that talk therapy not only has significant and lasting effects on mental health, but that these changes can actually be measured in the brain.

-With the help of cognitive behavior therapy, your counselor can help you retrain your emotional responses to people, situations, and events.
+With the help of cognitive behavioral therapy, your counselor can help you retrain your emotional responses to people, situations, and events.
 This method can deliver the quickest results, and you may even notice a difference right away.

 The value of online therapy sites like BetterHelp is that it is very convenient, affordable, anonymous, secure and takes away all the challenges that can stand between a person and the counseling they need.